rodrigocfelix/SolaceKafkaConnectors/README.md

     * e.g. helm install mykafka ./kafka

-  For debug purposes the image can be initialized without the second part of the CMD comand (just run the setup.sh) by either changing the start command in kafka/values.yaml (just uncomment the setup.sh at line 189) and then install again or building a new image.
+  For debug purposes the image can be initialized without the second part of the CMD command (just run the setup.sh) by either changing the start command in kafka/values.yaml (just uncomment the setup.sh at line 189) and then install again or building a new image.
 After that the script can be started manually (/opt/bitnami/kafka/bin/connect-standalone.sh).

   **To stop the kafka server, enter the pod in iterative mode (*kubectl exec -it mykafka-0  -- /bin/bash*) and run the script /opt/bitnami/kafka/bin/kafka-server-stop.sh**